lennilobel/sql2025-workshop-hol-orlando2025/README.md

     - During installation, select the **.NET Desktop Development** workload.

-## You're all set.
+## You're all set

 All other required resources have been provisioned for you in Azure by your instructor.
+This includes an Azure SQL Database instance (functionally equivalent to SQL Server 2025).
 Details for accessing these resources have been emailed to each registered attendee in advance of the workshop.

 Ready to dive in?